-As a busy medical student, it’s not hard to feel like the last thing you want to dedicate an afternoon or evening to is to do your tax return.
+As a busy medical student, it’s natural to feel like the last thing you want to dedicate an afternoon or evening to is doing your tax return.
 However, tax time is around the corner and now is the time to get prepared and understand what is required.

 What is a tax return?

 A tax return is an ATO obligation which reconciles the tax you have paid with the tax you should have paid in a financial year (for the period of July 1 – June 30).
 A tax return includes your income and deductions that generate your taxable income.
 You can then work out the tax amount on that figure, if the amount of tax you have paid is currently lower than what you should have paid, then you will be in a tax payable position.
 On the other hand, if you have paid more tax than you should have, then the ATO will issue a tax refund.

 Understanding what your income and deductions are becomes important and the complexity of medical student tax returns varies depending on your line of work and the different entities you run.
 With the difficulty of your medical degree it is more likely than not that you will only be participating in part-time or casual work so this is what this article will be focusing on.

 When do I need to lodge a tax return?

 It is likely that a spike in tax returns could occur this financial year due to the stimulus packages introduced by the government in order to boost the economy.
 University students eligible for JobSeeker and JobKeeper payments this year might find themselves having to lodge their first ever tax return as well as those receiving larger sums of youth allowance.

 If you incurred any one of the following during the financial year it is an ATO obligation to lodge a tax return:

 - Earned an income or taxable income over $20,452,